AdelKS/LinuxGamingGuide/README.md

 #### The Graphical way

+* If you are using Pipewire, install [easyeffects](https://github.com/wwmm/easyeffects), it probably is in your distro's repositories.
+* If you are still on Pulseaudio, you can install a "legacy" version of `easyeffects`, called [pulseffects-legacy](https://github.com/wwmm/easyeffects/tree/pulseaudio-legacy).
+It may be available in your distro's repositories (e.g. `pulseeffects-legacy-git` from the AUR, on Archlinux) or you need to build it from source.

-Install `pulseeffects` (`pulseeffects-legacy-git` from the AUR if on Archlinux) and enable the "Noise Reduction" plugin for your mic:
+Enable the "Noise Reduction" plugin for your mic:

 ![PulseEffects mic noise suppression](./images/mic-noise-suppression-gui.png)

-*Note:* the `pulseeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.
+*Note:* the `easyeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.
 #### The command line way

 All this is explained in [Werman's Git repository](https://github.com/werman/noise-suppression-for-voice).
 I will put it back here.
+It works for both Pipewire and Pulseaudio

 1- Clone, build and install the plugin
 ```shell